Privacy Policy

 - Email address(es)

-- Company-related data (e.g. company name, VAT ID, commercial register data)
+- Company-related data (e.g. company name, VAT number, commercial register details)

-Depending on usage, this data is required for registration, identification, communication and contract execution.
+Depending on usage, this data is required for registration, identification, communication and contract performance.

 6.2 Contract and billing data